 Whilst working in Lambeth Peter Willmott made contact with Michael Young – following up on something he had written.
 Young was then head of the Labour Party research department).
 Willmott was invited to join the department as a research assistant (Young 2000).
 As Young (op. cit.) has reported his great abilities as a writer were soon harnessed in producing pamphlets, briefings and the like for the party.
 Willmott also continued his studies – taking an external degree in sociology at the University of London.

 In 1954 Peter Willmott and Michael Young set up the Institute of Community Studies in Bethnal Green, east London.
 Willmott has described the aim of the institute as to undertake research that would both add to basic knowledge about society and illuminate practical questions of social policy.
 Allied to this was a concern to publish findings in an accessible and readable form (Willmott 1985).
-Their concern was to draw upon the many strengths of social anthropology in order to illuminate sociological enquiry.
-As Jennifer Platt (1971) has noted, within a few years the Institute of Community Studies became the best known British social research unit.
-However, in her review of its work, Platt concluded that Institute’s real significance lay in its impact in the fields of social welfare and planning rather than in its contribution to sociology.
+Their concern was to draw upon the many strengths of social anthropology to illuminate sociological enquiry.
+As Jennifer Platt (1971) has noted, within a few years the Institute of Community Studies became the best-known British social research unit.
+However, in her review of its work, Platt concluded that the Institute’s real significance lay in its impact in the fields of social welfare and planning rather than in its contribution to sociology.
 This was, in part, due to some key methodological and theoretical shortcomings in the approach adopted (see below).

 For the first three years of the Institute Peter and Phyllis and their two children lived in the attic of the Institute (Young 2000).
 The first fruits of Young and Willmott’s work appeared in 1957: Family and Kinship in East London.
 It met with immediate critical approval.
 Its focus, analysis and accessible style caught something of the public mood.
 Now re-issued as Penguin Modern Classic it hasn’t been out of print in the fifty years since it first appeared.
 Other books by Young and Willmott around the same themes followed: Family and Class in a London Suburb (1960), and The Symmetrical Family (1973).
 Peter Willmott was also engaged in other research resulting in The Evolution of a Community (1963) (on Dagenham) and Adolescent Boys in East London (1966).
-Thereafter, Michael Young (2004) has reported, his and Peter Willmott’s interests diverged, although both remained attached to the Institute.
+Thereafter, Michael Young (2004) reported, his and Peter Willmott’s interests diverged, although both remained attached to the Institute.

 In 1978 Peter Willmott was appointed as the director of a government body – the Centre for Environmental Studies.
-He was there for two years – until it was closed by the then Conservative government.
-From the Centre he went on to join the Greater London Council (GLC) as head of its central policy unit.
+He was there for two years – until it was closed by the then-Conservative government.
+From the Centre, he went on to join the Greater London Council (GLC) as head of its central policy unit.
 In 1983 he moved to the Policy Studies Institute (PSI).
-Working as a senior research fellow – and without the burden of administration he had experienced in last two posts – he returned to research and, in particular to issues around community and friendship networks and community development (Willmott 1986, 1987, 1989); and polarization and social housing (Willmott and Murie 1988).
+Working as a senior research fellow – and without the burden of administration he had experienced in his last two posts – he returned to research and, in particular to issues around community and friendship networks and community development (Willmott 1986, 1987, 1989); and polarization and social housing (Willmott and Murie 1988).
 While at the PSI he also edited their quarterly journal Policy Studies (1988–95) and compiled two volumes of Urban Trends (1992, 1994).
 The latter were respected, independent and empirically-based reports.

-In the 1990s Peter Willmott went onto explore the changing nature of kinship (his ideas around the significance of kinship differed from those of Young).
+In the 1990s Peter Willmott went on to explore the changing nature of kinship (his ideas around the significance of kinship differed from those of Young).
 His approach was to survey alterations in the experience of kinship since Anglo-Saxon times and to develop an overview of the contemporary situation.
 The resulting book (never published) argued that kinship remained a key dimension of people’s lives – and that more attention needed to be paid to its significance in terms of policy.

 Peter Willmott died in the Whittington Hospital, Islington, London, on 8 April 2000.
-Commenting on his life, Michael Young (2000) has argued that all Peter Willmott’s work reflected his personality.
+Commenting on his life, Michael Young (2000) has argued that all of Peter Willmott’s work reflected his personality.

 He hated bullshit, perhaps especially when it came from academics.
 He was humorous, and had a lovely laugh.
 He was intensely interested in all sorts of people….
 He mocked the pretentious.
 Popular beliefs – for example, that the extended family had disappeared, or that “the family” was on its way to disaster, or that politicians were a bad lot – were dismissed by him.
 He did not make loose generalisations.
 He was commonsense incarnate.

-Family and kinship in east London (and beyond)
+Family and kinship in East London (and beyond)

 Family and Kinship in East London (Young and Willmott 1957; 1962) is, arguably, the most famous British community study of all – ‘on which a whole generation of sociology students was weaned’ (Howard Newby in his foreword to Crow and Allan 1994: xi).
 It has sold more than 1/2 million copies and excited considerable debate.
 However, it does not fit the normal model of the community study in that it focuses on a single institution – the family – and is not concerned ‘with the interrelationships of social institutions in a given locality’ (Day 2006: 59).
 Michael Young and Peter Willmott completed two further joint studies that look to family and kinship relationships Family and Class in a London Suburb (1960, 1967) and The Symmetrical Family (1973, 1975).